 A stress fracture is a hairline crack that forms in your bone due to repetitive stress or impact.
 For runners, stress fractures commonly occur at the top of the foot, or in the heel or lower leg.

 If you suspect you have a stress fracture, it’s a good idea to see a doctor right away.
-An X-ray is needed for them to diagnose a stress fracture.
+An X-ray is needed to diagnose a stress fracture.

 Symptoms of a stress fracture typically include: